TyrelBaux/CSharp-Server-For-GMS/README.md

 CmdNetwork.cs | Command Input File:
     The CmdNetwork class file allows you to add an error log to your application as well as perform commands for assistance with running your server.

+MainServer.cs | Primary Server File:
+    Inside this class file, is the main code for creating the server and keeping it running.
+This is where you can add/remove TCP or UDP support for your server.
+This is also where the main method execution for user inputted commands happens.
+The class file does have both TCP and UDP networks preset.

+    Here is an example of adding a TCP server network to your application from scratch:

+		Thread myTcpThread = new Thread( () => TcpNetwork.TcpStart( myIP , myPort , myMaxClients , myBufferReadSize , myBufferWriteSize , myBufferAlignment , myPacketHeader ) );
+		myTcpThread.IsBackground = false;
+		myTcpThread.Start();
+		Thread.Sleep( 100 );